Saffron Spice is from what flower.

 The spice comes from a purple flower and has a crimson-red colored stigma.

-Along with its aroma and taste, it also dyes your food orange-red, and you may use milk to soften the color.
+It dyes your food orange-red with its aroma and taste, and you may use milk to soften the color.